 Very close to Santa Cruz de Tenerife is the Anaga Rural Park.
 It is located in the heart of a mountain range that leads to the sea.
 Many trails in this park allow you to take superb walks in unspoiled nature.
 You will find there secluded coves with black volcanic sand beaches and steep cliffs.
 A paradise for hikers!

-One of the most famous and most beautiful hike in Anaga Rural Park is to the Faro de Anaga Lighthouse.
+One of the most famous and most beautiful hikes in Anaga Rural Park is the Faro de Anaga Lighthouse.
 This loop trail starts and ends at Chamorga village.
 Count at least 4 hours to cover the 9km journey.
 The hike is relatively easy and the views are stunning!

 8. Playa de las Teresitas, the most beautiful beach in Tenerife

 If you continue on the same road crossing Anaga Rural Park, you will end up in one of the most magical place in the Tenerife: Playa de las Teresitas.